 The Judicial Review happens every 6 months and usually takes 15-30 minutes.
-There will be a Judge, DHHS caseworker, Assistant Attorney General (AAG) who represents the state, your parents' attorney(s), maybe your parents, and a Guardian ad litem (GAL) or Court Appointed Special Advocate (CASA) to represent your best interests.
+There will be a Judge, DHHS caseworker, Assistant Attorney General (AAG) who represents the state, your You should know that going to court can be exciting, empowering and sometimes a little scary...but with preparation, it can be GREAT!

+parents' attorney(s), maybe your parents, and a Guardian ad litem (GAL) or Court Appointed Special Advocate (CASA) there to represent your best interests.
 Sometimes a foster parent may attend.
 There will also be a Bailiff, or law enforcement officer who maintains order and security in the courtroom, assisting the Judge, but not participating in your review.